stefan-nugraha/stefannug.github.io/index.md

 ---

 <div class="bio">

 I'm a mathematician and computer scientist based in Prague.
 My research lives at the crossroads of logic, formal methods, and AI.

 I did my PhD in Mathematics at the University of Canterbury (New Zealand), where I worked on non-classical logic and infinitesimal analysis.
 I also have an MSc in Computer Science from the University of Indonesia, where I fell in love with formal verification (Hoare logic, specifically).

-Currently, I'm an **Associate Scientist** at the Institute of Computer Science, Czech Academy of Sciences, and I'm pursuing a second PhD at ČVUT with doc.
+Currently, I'm **Associate Scientist** at the Institute of Computer Science, Czech Academy of Sciences, and I'm pursuing a second PhD at ČVUT with doc.
 Dr. Stefan Ratschan, digging into automated reasoning and SMT solvers.

-_I grew up in Indonesia, where I first got hooked on the elegance of mathematics.
-These days, I split my time between Prague and wherever my curiosity takes me: whether that's chasing new research ideas or simply making new connections._
+*I grew up in Indonesia, where I first got hooked on the elegance of mathematics.
+These days, I split my time between Prague and wherever my curiosity takes me: whether that's chasing new research ideas or simply making new connections.*

 </div>

 ## Research Interests